S2S Peer Supporter

 The Peer Support programme relies on the hard work and dedication of every single member.
 Those who take a training place but do not complete training, or who complete training but do not commit to the programme, genuinely jeopardise our ability to offer timely support to students seeking it.
 For this reason all applicants must:

-- Be readily available for casework, individual debriefs with the S2S Co-ordinator, group supervision with a SCS counsellor, team admin meetings and drop-in shifts (anywhere between 2-6 hours per week in total)
+- Be readily available for casework, individual debriefs with S2S staff, group supervision with a SCS counsellor, team admin meetings and drop-in shifts (anywhere between 2-6 hours per week in total)

 - Be prepared to support a fellow student through a diverse range of issues, including some significant ongoing support needs